-According to Colin Sutherland, Vice President of Sales, Geotab’s technology can be referred to as “the Rosetta Stone” of the telematics market.
+According to Colin Sutherland, Executive Vice President, Sales & Marketing, Geotab’s technology can be referred to as “the Rosetta Stone” of the telematics market.
 The Geotab device understands and translates a comprehensive set of vehicle diagnostic codes, including those of hybrid and electric vehicles.

 Understanding OBD Compliance

-Vehicles first started being equipped with a diagnostic port in the mid 1990’s vehicles.
-Since the first diagnostic ports were installed in the vehicles the protocols and the data they make available have changed greatly.
+Vehicles first started being equipped with a diagnostic port in the mid 1990s.
+Since the first diagnostic ports were installed in vehicles, the protocols and the data they make available have changed greatly.
 OBD over CAN is the latest variation.
 CAN refers to the “Controller Area Network” — in an OBD over CAN a central network combines the data from additional inputs in the vehicle to allow Geotab to report non-engine related data using the same OBD connection in the vehicle.
-An example of non-engine data would include: seatbelt use monitoring and passenger detection in light duty vehicles or the automatic detection and reporting on PTO use in heavy duty vehicles.
+An example of non-engine data would include: seat belt use monitoring and passenger detection in light duty vehicles or the automatic detection and reporting on PTO use in Heavy-Duty vehicles.

 How to Choose the Right Telematics Device for Your Fleet